ARTITULE/FlappyINO/README.md

 - 4 M2x14mm bolts
 - plus an optional keychain ring can be added to carry the console on a keychain

 A battery under 40mm in length, 20mm in width and 6mm in height is preferred.
-Bigger batteries might not fit into the case.
+Note that if the battery is over 30mm in length it can not be more than 15mm in width and if the battery is over than 15mm in width it can not be more than 30mm in length.
+This is due to how the case is built.
+Bigger batteries in general probably will not fit into the case.

 ## Non PCB Version